WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 </div>

 <div class="fragment">
-Question time: Looking at our results, what logic can we infer about performing mathamatical operations using value type variables.
+Question time: Looking at our results, what logic can we infer about performing mathematical operations using value type variables?
 </div>

 <div class="fragment">